Brandywine Valley Scenic Byway

 The water flowing in lower Brandywine Creek powered many mills in the early 18th century and its close proximity to the Port of Wilmington made the area a favorite among manufacturers of those days.

 In the late 18th century, the Wilmington-Kennett Turnpike became a zone where wealthy industrialists of those days created parks, buildings and cultural institutions.
 In the early 20th century, the focus shifted to Rodney Square in downtown Wilmington.
 Around the Square was the Hotel du Pont, the Federal Courthouse, the US Post Office (now home to Wilmington Trust) and the Wilmington Institute Free Library.
-Between Rodney Square and the Pennsylvania line you'll find numerous early 20th century American country estates with their magnificent landscaped gardens.
+Between Rodney Square and the Pennsylvania line you'll find numerous early 20th century American country estates with magnificent landscaped gardens.

 Photo of Chateau Country countryside courtesy of Rick Darke